Bayesian Pseudo-Coresets via Contrastive Divergence: Experiments and results

-In this section, we present the performance and experimental findings pertaining to the proposed method.
 We evaluate our method both quantitatively and qualitatively on several BPC-benchmark datasets with different compression ratios, i.e., the number of images generated per class (ipc).
-In particular, we perform our experiments on six different datasets, namely, CIFAR10~\cite{CIFAR10}, SVHN~\cite{SVHN}, MNIST~\cite{MNIST} and FashionMNIST~\cite{FashionMNIST}.
-We also test our method on some difficult datasets such as CIFAR100~\cite{CIFAR10} and Tiny Imagenet~\cite{tinyimagenet}.
-We set ipc=1/10/50 for each of the above datasets.
-Further, we use a standard ConvNet architecture for all the experiments unless mentioned otherwise.
+In particular, we perform our experiments on six different datasets, namely, CIFAR10~\citep{CIFAR10}, SVHN~\citep{SVHN}, MNIST~\citep{MNIST}, FashionMNIST~\citep{FashionMNIST}, CIFAR100~\citep{CIFAR10} and Tiny Imagenet (T-Imagenet)~\citep{tinyimagenet}.
+All the experiments perform multi-class classification tasks with ipc=1, 10, and 50 which is in line with previous baselines.We employ Langevin dynamics~\citep{neal2011mcmc,teh2003energy} during training as well as inference and report accuracy (Acc) and negative log-likelihood (NLL) with respect to the ground truth labels.
+For our primary experiments, we use a CNN architecture (ConvNet) exactly as described in the previous works \citep{kim2022dataset,BPC_OG,cazenavette2023generalizing} (cf. Appendix for details) for a fair comparison.

-Next, since our method relies on posteriors of parameters and the parameters are associated with a particular network architecture, the cross-architecture analysis becomes essential.
-We show cross-architecture performance for our method and compare it with other state-of-the-art BPC methods.
-Further, we explore different choices for the energy function used in our method and show the effect of such choices.
-We also investigate how the training time scales under each epoch while there is an increase in images per class for the CIFAR10 dataset.
-We also examine the consumption of GPU memory on individual methods when the synthetic set expands.
+Further, we assess the robustness of the BPC methods on out-of-distribution dataset and against adversarial attacks in Section~\ref{sec:ood-results}.
+We also examine the cross-architecture performance of the proposed method in Section~\ref{sec:cross-arch}.
+Next, since bayesian methods are often sensitive to the number of parameters being sampled from the posterior, we observe the effect of number of parameters on the proposed method and compare it with previous BPC baselines in Section~\ref{sec:diff-arch}.
+Further, we provide an ablation study of the proposed method against different hyperparameters in Section~\ref{sec:ablations}.
+Lastly, we provide a quantitative comparison of quality of posterior parameter samples in Section~\ref{sec:comp-post-qual}.
+We refer the reader to Appendix for details regarding these experiments.